 This program can also be of interest to international parents considering moving to Split, or Croatians who are considering returning with their family from abroad.
 It’s tailored to offer language support and an internationally recognized educational program in addition to tailoring the enrollment period to your needs – whether it’s a semester, a quarter, or a full year or more.

-I spoke with John, one of the school’s founders, and asked him to give me a little bit more insight into the idea of the school, what drove him and his co-founder Filip to bring this project to fruition, and how they imagine Split International School in the future.
+We spoke with John, one of the school’s founders, and asked him to give us a little bit more insight into the idea of the school, what drove him and his co-founder Filip to bring this project to fruition, and how they imagine Split International School in the future.

 “Split and the surrounding areas have always been a part of my life, as I used to visit yearly with my family.
 My father left Croatia to relocate to New York decades ago, but I’ve always maintained strong ties to my extended family and friends here.